- Home

 Course summary

-This Masters provides you with the skills to research and interpret everyday clothing, fashion and textiles in historical contexts.
+This masters provides you with the skills to research and interpret everyday clothing, fashion and textiles in historical contexts.
 The programme introduces you to theoretical and object-based approaches through a combination of taught and research-based components, showing you how historic dress and textiles can be studied both in their own right and as a means to understand the past.
 Close links with local and national archives, libraries and museums, including Glasgow Museums and the Victoria & Albert Museum, means the programme offers you a unique insight into the study, curation, interpretation and preservation of historic dress and textile collections.

 WHY THIS PROGRAMME